 local is a new collective of established Landscape Architects with a commitment to advancing our experience and respect of our surroundings through collaboration and creativity.
 Together with a network of like-minded specialists we respond to local needs with bespoke design teams conceived around unique project requirements.
 Our vision proposes an innovative way of working that nimbly responds to the individual needs of our clients, communities and environment.
 We work collectively to enable meaningful designs that strive to be a universal benchmark while remaining local.

-Mark is a registered member of the New Zealand Institute of Landscape Architects and studied landscape architecture, ecology and resource management at Lincoln University in Canterbury, before moving to Melbourne and then London to practice on a range of projects from public parks and urban renewal projects to educational design and private garden design.
-Since starting his own practice in Wellington 12 years ago, Mark has been involved in a broad range of public, private and commercial projects from master planning at a community level to highly detailed civic and residential projects throughout New Zealand; his award winning work has been widely published in books and magazines.
-Mark’s focus is on fostering connections between client, communities, consultant teams and the unique characteristics of each site to produce responsive, sensitive and sustainable design outcomes.
+Mark is a registered member of the New Zealand Institute of Landscape Architects and studied landscape architecture, ecology and resource management at Lincoln University in Canterbury, before moving to Melbourne and then London to work on a range of public and private realm projects.
+Since starting his own practice in Wellington 14 years ago, Mark has established himself as one of New Zealand’s foremost garden designers and his award winning work is regularly featured in books and magazines.
+Mark also has advanced skills in large scale master planning, spatial and circulation design, recreation and playground design, ecological and water sensitive design as well as landscape and visual effect mitigation.
+From early childhood education to retirement and healthcare, civic and cultural design, public realm and community spaces, Mark’s focus is on fostering connections between client, communities, consultant teams and the unique characteristics of each site to produce, sensitive, sustainable and simple landscape solutions.

 Dan is a registered member of the New Zealand institute of Landscape Architects and received his postgraduate and degree in landscape architecture from Leeds Beckett University following studies in the UK and USA.
 He has almost 20 years experience as a Landscape Architect working in the UK, USA, China and, for the past 10 years, New Zealand.
 With a focus on collaboration Dan has been responsible for a collection of local and high profile projects throughout the UK and New Zealand.
 He has worked closely with clients and specialist teams to deliver some of New Zealand’s most loved and award winning landscapes, ranging from the gardens of Government House to the Kumutoto precinct of Wellington Waterfront.
 With a passion for the environment, and our connection to it Dan has written articles and been published across the world, while continuing to ensure his work is local, a collaboration with the client, community and it’s context.